chunmanchow/chunmanchow.github.io/_pages/about.md

 ======
 This site contains our thoughts, resources, and learning videos on our journey in the climate and social impact space.
 Stay tuned for more!

-And for some comedic relief, here's a clip from Climate Science Breakthrough to drive home the message about the urgency for climate action:
+And for some comedic relief, here's a clip from Climate Science Breakthrough to drive home the message about the urgency for climate action.

 {% include youtubePlayer.html id=page.youtubeId %}